-- Pastoral Support Teaching Assistant who works with children to build confidence and self esteem, develop resilience and discuss worries and social difficulties that arise. - Youth Counsellor Pastoral support for Upper Key Stage 2 children to share worries, work on strategies to manage feelings, emotions and behaviour. - A Parent Support Worker works closely with children and families who need additional emotional and social support.
+- Pastoral Support Teaching Assistant who works with children to build confidence and self esteem, develop resilience and discuss worries and social difficulties that arise. - A Parent Support Worker works closely with children and families who need additional emotional and social support.